ucsb-cs56/w20/_labWIP/lab07c.md

 mvn -P localhost
 ```

+See whether, if you logout and login, you can go to the `/users` endpoint and see your user

 ### Step 16g:  Exploratory Testing

 Make sure that the app still runs on localhost and that all of the other features work.
 This is called "exploratory testing".
 It isn't foolproof; it's tedious and easy to miss thing that were accidentally broken, or stopped working.